-Not so is true Christianity.
-Established upon the self-sacrifice of the Logos, true Christianity is not “the peace of a given place,” as Horia Roman Patapievici put it in Omul Recent.
-True Christianity builds itself heroically, against trends, against utopias, including its own utopias, against selfish drives, against the instinct of self-preservation, against conformism.
-Understanding that no systems—regardless of how convenient they may be, personally and socially—can guarantee a holistic and wholesome development of humankind, true Christianity adopts a critical attitude towards all social systems.
+Not so is Christianity.
+Ever drawing upon the self-sacrifice of the Logos, true Christianity is not “the peace of a given place,” as Horia Roman Patapievici put it in Omul Recent.
+True Christianity builds itself heroically and wisely, against trends, against utopias, including its own utopias, against selfish drives, against the instinct of self-preservation, against conformism.
+Understanding that no systems—regardless of how convenient they might be, personally and socially—can guarantee a holistic and wholesome development of humankind, true Christianity adopts a critical attitude towards all social systems.
 Its vocation is not to canonise and worship a certain social, or political, formula or another, the right and the left.
-Its vocation is to consciously, deliberately, and wisely foster opportune and creative imbalances, moments of crisis, times for assessment.
-True Christianity defies any tendencies towards systemic mineralisation, refusing to grow complacent with the circular rhythms of stagnation.
-No wonder therefore that all who ever took Christianity seriously, not its facile and conformist versions, understood that they had to put on the yoke of a prophetic, or critical, attitude towards the social systems of their times, whether within or outside the ecclesial backyard.
-We call these people martyrs and confessors, but we do not grasp either their message or their legacy.
+Its vocation is to foster opportune and creative imbalances, moments of crisis, times for assessment, consciously, deliberately, and wisely.
+True Christianity defies any tendencies towards mineralisation, refusing to grow complacent with the circular rhythms of stagnation.
+No wonder therefore that all who ever took Christianity seriously, not its facile and conformist versions, understood that they had to put on the yoke of a prophetic, or critical, attitude towards the social and political systems of their times, whether within or outside the ecclesial backyard.
+We call these people martyrs and confessors, but we do neither grasp their message nor continue their legacy.